odoo/documentation/content/applications/finance/accounting/taxes/avatax/avatax_use.rst

 Fixed price discounts
 =====================

-Add a fixed price discount to a valuable customer by click :guilabel:`Add a line` on the customer's invoice.
-Add the product discount and set the :guilabel:`Price` to either a positive or negative value.
-To recalculate the taxes, click :guilabel:`Compute taxes using Avatax`.
+Add a fixed price discount to a valuable customer, by clicking :guilabel:`Add a line` on the customer's invoice.
+Add the product discount, and set the :guilabel:`Price` to either a positive or negative value.
+To recalculate the taxes, click :guilabel:`Compute Taxes`.

 .. tip::
    Tax calculation can even be done on negative subtotals and credit notes.